 If you are not a U.S. citizen, please consult your country's consulate and that of the country you plan to visit to find out what you will need for your trip.

 Visa Requirements - Check with the destination country's embassy or website to determine if you will need a visa in ANY of the countries you will be sailing to.
 Visa's can take time to secure, so please start the process right away if you need one.
 If you are in doubt, please contact your embassy.

 Travel Insurance - Before making your travel arrangements, please take just a moment to remember how unpredictable traveling today can be.
 Common travel problems like flight delays, travel injuries and illnesses, unpredictable weather and lost or stolen luggage can result in remembering a trip for all the wrong reasons.

 To ensure that you’re planning for the best, we offer valuable travel insurance coverage and assistance through Travel Guard, one of the world's leading providers of travel insurance and assistance.
 Our Travel Guard insurance is available to residents of USA and Canada.
-Click HERE for information and to request quote from Travel Insured.
+Click HERE for information and to request quote from Travel Guard.